-The Best Cups of Hot Chocolate in NYC
+The Absolute Best Hot Chocolate in NYC, Hands Down, No Question

-Look, we’re not exactly looking forward to arctic-level winds and that deceptively cheery-sounding moniker “wintry mix.”
-But as we move away from pumpkin spice lattes and sweater weather and into full-on puffer coat season, we will take any excuse to pick up our favorite hand-warmer: a piping-hot cup of cocoa.
-Ahead, the city’s best, from unexpected renditions to classics with a kick.
+The only upside to arctic-level winds and donning a giant puffer coat for every outing is that we have the perfect excuse to pick up our favorite hand-warmer: a piping-hot cup of cocoa.
+Ahead, the best hot chocolate in NYC, from unexpected renditions to classics with a kick.

 1. Daily Provisions